At a glance

 1,3-Butadiene is a small, colorless gas with a faint gasoline-like odor, made from petroleum and used mostly to manufacture synthetic rubber for tires, along with some plastics and resins.
 Regulatory — U.S. National Cancer Institute That industrial identity is not, however, why it matters in a bedroom.

 What matters is its cancer classification, and it is unambiguous.
 The International Agency for Research on Cancer places 1,3-butadiene in Group 1 — carcinogenic to humans — on the basis of sufficient evidence that it causes leukemia.
-Peer-reviewed — IARC Monographs Vol. 100F The U.S. National Toxicology Program lists it as known to be a human carcinogen, and the EPA agrees; the strongest human evidence comes from studies of rubber-industry workers, who show excess leukemia and related blood-cancer mortality.
+Regulatory — IARC Monographs Vol. 100F The U.S. National Toxicology Program lists it as known to be a human carcinogen, and the EPA agrees; the strongest human evidence comes from studies of rubber-industry workers, who show excess leukemia and related blood-cancer mortality.
 Regulatory — ATSDR; NCI

 How it relates to the bedroom